dynamsoft-docs/document-normalizer-docs-server/programming/cplusplus/release-notes/cpp-2.md

 #### Fixed

+- Fixed a bug where the internal table boundaries were recognized as the document boundaries.
 - Fixed a crash bug that might happen when triggering the `SetNextImageToReturn` method of the `ImageSourceAdapter` class.

 #### Break Changes